TDI: 2 What's this?

 Other places in the area:

 - Gede Ruins – It’s a historical and archaeological site of a walled stone town.
-Visitors can explore the ruins of mosques, a palace, and numerous houses, as well as a large open area with earth and thatch houses.
+Visitors can explore the ruins of mosques, a palace, and numerous houses, as well as a large open area with earth-and-thatch houses.

 - Watamu Beach – Popular beach 25 km south of Malindi.
 It’s got Watamu Marine National Park, known for turtles, coral gardens, and bird watching.